caltechlibrary/irdmtools/README.md

 Institutional Repository Data Management Tools
 ==============================================

-This is a proof of concept Go package fork working with Invenio-RDM's JSON API as well as via direct access to the Postgres database backing the Invenio-RDM instance.
+This is a proof of concept Go package for working with institutional repositories.
+Currently it is targetting Invenio RDM's REST API and OAI-PMH.
+Eventually it may include direct access to the Postgres database backing the Invenio-RDM instance.

 Requirements
 ------------